Jayasenthur/E-Commerce-Telemetry-and-Clickstream-Data-Pipeline/README.md

 ## S3 Permissions:
 * `PutObject`: To upload JSON files to the S3 bucket.

-## Kinesis Trigger for Lambda Function
+## Kinesis Trigger for Lambda Function TruckDataProcessor
 The `TruckDataProcessor` function is triggered by the Kinesis Data Stream (`TruckTelemetry`).
 Here’s how the trigger is configured:

 * Kinesis Stream: `TruckTelemetry`.
 * Batch Size: Number of records to process in a single invocation (e.g., 100).
 * Batch Window: Maximum time to wait before invoking the function (e.g., 60 seconds).

-## How the Lambda Function Works
+## How the Lambda Function TruckDataProcessor Works
 __Trigger__:
 The function is triggered whenever new records are added to the Kinesis Data Stream (`TruckTelemetry`).